 Recent sustainability client engagements include supporting DPDHL on its decarbonization journey and working with NBN, Australia’s broadband network, on developing a sustainability strategy.

-EY will continue to build on its ecosystem of strategic alliances, including alliances with IBM, Microsoft, SAP and ServiceNow which were expanded in FY21.
-Nine new alliances were announced in FY21, expanding capabilities in industry solutions, digital, cybersecurity and supply chain.
+EY will continue to build on its ecosystem of strategic alliances which were expanded in FY21.
+Nine new alliances were announced in FY21, expanding capabilities in industry solutions, digital, cybersecurity and supply chain, through agreements with Fadata, Nottingham Spirk, Tanium and CrowdStrike.
 Over the next year the EY organization will attribute US$5b of ecosystem-related revenues to sales with, and through, alliance partners, based on market leading EY technology offerings and platforms.
 This is expected to grow to US$10b annually over the next three years.